anty-filidor/network_diffusion/docs/source/examples/simulator_example.rst

                          v       v       v
                         S·A---->I·A---->R·A

 All transitions except I->R are determined by interactions between neighbouring nodes.
-Nodes can transit from I to R without any external  impulses.
-Parameters of the constructor are paobabilities of transitions and initial %s of infected and aware nodes.
+Nodes can transition from I to R without any external stimuli.
+The constructor parameters are probabilities of transitions and the initial percentages of infected and aware nodes.

 Example of usage
 ________________